Banner Latinobarometro

 How should I cite results from ODA?

-Please use the citation format provided for the you are using.
+Please use the citation format provided for the study you are using.
 See Study level downloads.